 For companies with goods flows and processing of goods in different countries, setting up and maintaining systems to manage the origin of the goods is inevitable.
-Automating the origin management is the only solution to avoid the risk of unlawfully issuing origin certificates or origin labelling.
+Automating origin management is the only solution to avoid the risk of unlawfully issuing origin certificates or origin labeling.

-We assist in determining the non-preferential or preferential origin of goods, and assist in setting up the origin management system.
-Finally, develop the appropriate SOP’s.
+We assist in determining the non-preferential or preferential origin of goods and assist in setting up the origin management system.
+Finally, we develop the appropriate SOP’s.

-We assist in identifying the duty reclaim opportunity and in drafting the duty reclaim towards the customs authorities taking into account the details of the legal grounding.
+We assist in identifying the duty reclaim opportunities and in drafting the duty to reclaim from customs authorities taking into account the details of the legal grounding.

-Export controls in the EU are imposed mostly on military equipment and “dual-use” goods, including items which have both civilian and military uses, such as certain computer and telecommunication goods or certain chemical products.
-For the sensitive dual-use goods and military equipment, export licences are needed to export them outside the EU.
+Export controls in the EU are imposed mostly on military equipment and “dual-use” goods, including items that have both civilian and military uses, such as certain computer and telecommunication goods or certain chemical products.
+For the sensitive dual-use goods and military equipment, export licenses are needed to export them outside the EU.
 Infringements are subject to severe penalties by the authorities.

-We advise companies on export controls, assist in applying for the necessary licences and authorizations and develop internal export control procedures.
+We advise companies on export controls, assist in applying for the necessary licenses and authorisations and develop internal export control procedures.

-Customs4Trade has extensive expertise on identifying non-tariff barriers which may affect market access such as regulatory and labelling requirements.
-Our experts can provide your company with a high level overview detailing the non-tariff measures that can negatively affect the market access of your product, and advise you on how to comply with these requirements.
-Furthermore, Customs4trade can provide you with legal advice regarding the compatibility of these measures with the WTO rules, allowing your company to take the necessary steps to defend its interests.
+Customs4trade has extensive expertise in identifying non-tariff barriers which may affect market access such as regulatory and labeling requirements.
+Our experts can provide your company with a high-level overview detailing the non-tariff measures that can negatively affect the market access of your product, and advise you on how to comply with these requirements.
+Furthermore, we can provide you with legal advice regarding the compatibility of these measures with the WTO rules, allowing your company to take the necessary steps to defend its interests.

 Today excise duties are still an important revenue for public authorities as they already were for Medieval cities in the Middle Ages.
-Our consultants’ expertise however dates only back to 1993, the year excise duties legislation got harmonised on EU level.
-From then on they advised companies such as tobacco manufacturers over breweries and soft drink producers to energy traders and tank terminals on the scope and organisation of their excise compliance.
+Our consultants’ expertise, however, dates back to 1993 only, the year excise duties legislation got harmonised on the EU level.
+From then onwards they have been advising companies from tobacco manufacturers over breweries and soft drink producers to energy traders and tank terminals on the scope and organisation of their excise compliance.